-We have been lucky enough to have Dr. Paola Breber, the worlds leading authority on the CC and person directly responsible for the reconstruction of the breed, agree to provide some articles just for us!
+We have been lucky enough to have Dr. Paola Breber, the worlds leading authority on the CC and person directly responsible for the recovery of the breed, agree to provide some articles just for us!
 As most people are aware, there is alot of confusion about this breed here in the United States.
 Hopefully Dr. Breber can lend some insight and help clear up many points of interest, while sharing his experiences!

 We often get questions about “show dogs” and the Boxer influence within the breed.
 In this article Dr. Breber addresses that and talks briefly about some of his work with this breed.
 If you know of any other CC enthusiasts, have them follow this website for the “truth” about the Cane Corso!